oqurum/TheReader/README.md

 # Gallery

 ## Basic library viewer.

 ![Home](https://i.thick.at/SelfDispleasedNewt513.jpeg)

 ## Basic book viewer.

 ![Book View](https://i.thick.at/UnrousedCuran345.png)

-## Basic book reader that is implemented currently.
+## Basic book reader.

 ![Book Reader](https://i.thick.at/UnreckonableSparrow115.png)

 ## Notes for the book viewer.

-Will hopefully be combined with the book along with a popup(?) instead of being to the side.
+Will be combined with the book along with a popup(?) instead of being to the side.
 ![Book Reader With Notes](https://i.thick.at/BrannierShay152.png)

-## Options for the book viewer. **Will be somewhere else entirely.**
+## Options for the book viewer.

+**Will be somewhere else entirely.**

 ![Book Reader With Options](https://i.thick.at/AdmissiveFlyingSquirrel582.png)

 ## It can even go fullscreen!

 ![Book Reader Fullscreen](https://i.thick.at/WayfarerHastingsPursuivant867.png)